iamvery/testing-workshop/doc/WORKSHOP.md

 We made an inaccurate assumption about the `OpenGraph` interface.
 It doesn't respond to `page_title` 🤦‍♂️.

 The point of this drawn-out exercise is to highlight a major drawback of using mocks and stubs to "isolate" tests.
-If you are not careful, you might lull youself into a false sense of security that feels fine right up until everything is terrible.
+If you are not careful, you might lull yourself into a false sense of security that feels fine right up until everything is terrible.
 Of course, this is not to say that mocks and stubs are _evil_ and should never be used.
 Like all things, they're tools that can both build a house and severe limbs.

 #### Verifying Mocks